 If you’re paying through the nose for a rental and your monthly mortgage would be significantly less, it may be worth it to buy a home sooner with what you have saved, even with the PMI and higher interest rate.

-But if you have the ability to save up a bit longer, it can save you a lot of money in the long run.
+But if you can save up a bit longer, it can save you a lot of money in the long run.
 Alternatively, you can always refinance your mortgage to drop PMI once an appraiser can verify that you’ve built 20% equity.

 Frequently asked questions